TMF1212/Leakage-Aware-Temporal-Feature-Engineering-for-Early-Industrial-Failure-Detection/README.md

 20 machines across 4 machine types
 24,042 observations over a 14-day period
 14.8% positive rate for a 24-hour failure horizon

-The dataset was constructed to resemble industrial condition-monitoring data; it does not involve human participants or real production systems.